This Lake Atitlan travel guide will cover all the best towns, the best things to do in each place, and basic travel tips.

 There are 13 towns in Lake Atitlan, each with its own unique vibe.
 Most towns have a thriving indigenous Mayan culture, but there are special qualities that differentiate each place.

-So for travelers unsure of where to go in Lake Atitlan, here is a list of the most noteworthy towns and the best attractions in each place.
+For those unsure of where to go in Lake Atitlan, I’ll list the most noteworthy towns and the best attractions in each place.